kptdev/kpt/docs/design-docs/08-package-variant.md

 we use PackageVariant as a primitive for automations that act on other dimensions of scale.
 That means writing controllers that emit PackageVariant resources.
-For example, we can create a controller that instantiates a PackageVariants for each developer in our organization, or we can create a controller to manage PackageVariants across environments.
+For example, we can create a controller that instantiates a PackageVariant for each developer in our organization, or we can create a controller to manage PackageVariants across environments.
 The ability to not only clone a package, but make systematic changes to that package enables flexible automation.